Terms & Policies

 (b) (additionally) to provide us with such other evidence as we or any Network or Local Payment Provider may require you to provide in support of your claim.
 The evidence required to be provided will depend on, among other things, the nature of the Chargeback, and may vary accordingly.

-12.6.
-As Chargebacks may arise a considerable period of time after the date of the relevant Transaction, you acknowledge and agree that, notwithstanding any termination of these Terms for whatever reason, we shall remain, without prejudice to clause 7, entitled to recover Chargebacks and Chargeback Costs from you (and, where relevant, from any Person who has provided us with a guarantee or security relating to your obligations under these Terms) in respect of all Chargebacks that occur in relation to Transactions effected during the term of these Terms.
+12.7.
+As Chargebacks may arise a considerable period of time after the date of the relevant Transaction, you acknowledge and agree that, notwithstanding any termination of these Terms for whatever reason, we shall remain, without prejudice to clause 7, entitled to (i) use Pre-chargeback Services on your behalf to process pre-chargeback requests in relation to Transactions effected during the term of these Terms and recover Pre-chargeback Service Fees or other relevant costs from you (and, where relevant, from any Person who has provided us with a guarantee or security relating to your obligations under these Terms); and (ii) recover Chargebacks and Chargeback Costs from you (and, where relevant, from any Person who has provided us with a guarantee or security relating to your obligations under these Terms) in respect of all Chargebacks that occur in relation to Transactions effected during the term of these Terms.

 13. INFORMATION REQUEST & PERIODIC REVIEWS